//

 Nupur Srivastava, VP of Product at Grand Rounds

 After earning her Electrical Engineering degree from the University of Michigan, Nupur began her tech career as a Wireless Hardware Design Engineer at Cisco.
 She then pursued an MBA from Stanford and transitioned into product management, finding her passion in the health tech space.
-Over the past eight years, she has managed teams ranging in size from 5 to as many as 50 people.
-Driven by her upbringing and desire to help people, she also co-launched Impactreview (acquired by MaterNova), a community for reviews of maternal and child health products for the developing world.
+Over the past eight years, she managed teams ranging in size from 5 to as many as 50 people.
+Driven by her upbringing and desire to help people, she launched Impactreview (acquired by MaterNova), a community for reviews of maternal and child health products for the developing world.

-When the Girl Geek X team sat down with Nupur during our Elevate 2019 virtual event on International Women’s Day, we wanted to pick her brain and hear her biggest mistakes and learnings as a health tech product leader and people manager.
+When the Girl Geek X team sat down with Nupur during our ELEVATE 2019 virtual event on International Women’s Day, we wanted to pick her brain and hear her biggest mistakes and learnings as a health tech product leader and people manager.
 She shared some great advice:

 1. Hire slow and fire fast.